Human leukocyte antigen: Role of allelic variation

 Studies of humans and animals imply a heterozygous selection mechanism operating on these loci as an explanation for this variability.
 One proposed mechanism is sexual selection in which females are able to detect males with different HLA relative to their own type.
 While the DQ and DP encoding loci have fewer alleles, combinations of A1:B1 can produce a theoretical potential of 7,755 DQ and 5,270 DP αβ heterodimers, respectively.
 While nowhere near this number of isoforms exist in the human population, each individual can carry 4 variable DQ and DP isoforms, increasing the potential number of antigens that these receptors can present to the immune system.

 Studies of the variable positions of DP, DR, and DQ reveal that peptide antigen contact residues on class II molecules are most frequently the site of variation in the protein primary structure.
 Therefore, through a combination of intense allelic variation and/or subunit pairing, the class II peptide receptors are capable of binding an almost endless variation of peptides of 9 amino acids or longer in length, protecting interbreeding subpopulations from nascent or epidemic diseases.
 Individuals in a population frequently have different haplotypes, and this results in many combinations, even in small groups.
 This diversity enhances the survival of such groups, and thwarts evolution of epitopes in pathogens, which would otherwise be able to be shielded from the immune system.
+Moreover this diversity can also regulate patient-to-patient variation in disease-ameliorating immune reactions e.g., specific HLA alleles can be beneficial for the success of anticancer immunotherapy in cancer patients.